Jameshunter1/TeamAllocation/README.md

 # Team Allocation App Project

-This is a React application that demonstrates my skills using the library to manage 5state.
+This is a React application that demonstrates my skills using the library to manage state.
 It includes a few basic features and is intended as a portfolio piece.

 # Getting Started